drainganggtb/plotly-biodiversity/README.md

 6. Update all of the plots any time that a new sample is selected.

 Additionally, you are welcome to create any layout that you would like for your dashboard.
-Here is the output of the HTML file:
+Here is the output of the edited HTML file:

 ![hw](images/website1.png)